-There are certain standard costs associated with closing the sale of a home.
-Buyers and sellers customarily share these costs, as the sales contract specifies.
+All residential real estate sales incurs certain costs.
+Buyers and sellers almost always share these closing costs, as the sales contract specifies.

-We've provided a general list of these costs below, but we will give you a specific list of closing costs, with amounts, very soon after you have completed your loan application.
+We've provided a general list of closing costs below, but we'll provide you a specific list of closing costs, with amounts, soon after you complete your loan application.
 At Power Purchase Mortgage, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Standard Closing Costs

-TaxesLoan-related costs Points — A fee paid to lower your mortgage interest rate (optional) Appraisal Costs Credit Report Interest Payment Escrow Fees
+Points — These are costs you pay up-front to lower your mortgage interest rate (optional) Appraisal Fee Obtaining Your Credit Report Interest Payment Escrow Account Various TaxesLoan Origination Fee

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.